Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

-\begin{lemma} Let $G=H\ast_{A^t=B}$ be a torsion-free AH group which can be generated by two elements.
+\begin{proposition} Let $G=H\ast_{A^t=B}$ be a torsion-free AH group which can be generated by two elements.
 Assume that $A$ and $B$ are non-trivial locally cyclic subgroups of $H$.
 Then one of $A$ or $B$ is malnormal in $H$.
-In the case that $B$ is malnormal (the case that $A$ is malnormal is analogous) we get the following: \begin{enumerate} \item The group $G$ has a generating pair $(th,a)$, where $h \in H$ and $a\in C_H(A)$. \item The group $H$ is not locally cyclic. \item The group $H$ can be generated by two elements.
-In particular $\langle a, h^{-1}bh\rangle = H$ where $b=t^{-1}a^nt\in B$ for some $n\in\mathbb{Z}\setminus\{0\}$. \item The group $G$ is one-ended if and only if $H$ is one-ended. \end{enumerate} \end{lemma}
+In the case that $B$ is malnormal (the case that $A$ is malnormal is analogous) we get the following: \begin{enumerate} \item The group $G$ has a generating pair $(th,a)$, where $h \in H$ and $a\in C_H(A)$. \item The group $H$ is not locally cyclic. \item If $A$ is cyclic or if $H$ is finitely generated, the group $H$ can be generated by two elements, specifically $\langle a, h^{-1}b'h\rangle = H$ where $b'=t^{-1}a^nt\in B$ for some $n\in\mathbb{Z}\smallsetminus\{0\}$. \item The group $G$ is one-ended if and only if $H$ is one-ended. \end{enumerate} \end{proposition}

+We again extract part of the argument from \cite{Kapovich1999structure} and generalize it, both for clarity and ease of reuse.